Substitution Only in Capture Groups in Perl

 bello world

-The h part is the target we want to substitute, and b is the substitution.
-If we add stuff to the original string, and run the same substitution:
+is the substitution.
+If we add stuff to the original

 $ echo 'hello `hello world` world' | perl -pe "s/h/b/g"